tkdnbb/textbook_wfc/README.md

 # textbook_wfc
-Obtain word frequency count from the textbooks.
+Obtain the word frequency counts from the textbooks.